slap42/slap42/README.md

 - Allow setting FOV
 - Delta time
 - Usernames
+- Joystick controls

 ### Backlog

 ### Bugs / Cleanup

 - When starting a server, check whether the port is available.
 If it is not, use another port.
-- Allow choosing a port when joining a server?
+- Allow choosing a port when joining a server
 - Make trying to join a server happen asynchronously
 - Cleanup the switch statements in Client/Server to make them easier to read
 - Point logs at an in-game console instead of stderr/stdout?
 - Camera mouse control on a Linux VM goes crazy and will sometimes cause a segfault
-- Joystick controls
+- Move ALL controls (kb/mouse and cursor input modes) to a single controls file
 - Controls rebinding
-- Move ALL controls (kb/mouse and cursor input modes) to a single controls file

 #### Can't Repro, Reported on Other People's Hardware
 - Terrain flickering bug reported on Windows